Ab Kar Meri Rafugari: Plot

 Jazib presses charges against the Taj family for kidnapping his wife.
 In the court, when Taban is asked who she would like to be in the custody of, she chooses her husband, leaving her family shocked.
 Mujahid suffers from a heart attack and Shakeel is arrested when he tries to shoot Jazib; the case is covered by the media.
 In his paranoia, Mujahid refuses to leave the house and believes he has been disgraced.
 He forbids Zoofi, who is a passionate student and wishes to become a doctor, from studying further.
-Maida's engagement is broken as her fiance refuses to associate with the Taj family, and in her desperation, Ayesha marries Maida with Riaz, a much older widowed father.
+Maida's engagement is broken as her fiancé refuses to associate with the Taj family, and in her desperation, Ayesha marries Maida with Riaz, a much older widowed father.
 Mujahid has Zoofi forcibly marry Shakeel, who taunts and abuses her.
 When Shakeel admits to misbehaving with Taban, Zahida overhears.
 She tearfully tells Mujahid that their daughters do not lie, but he brushes her off.
 She passes away in prayer.
 In the meantime, Taban adjusts to her life with Jazib and learns that she is pregnant, unaware of the troubles her family members are going through.
 When Shakeel learns that Zoofi is pregnant, he tells her he will only be satisfied with a son.
 As Taban discovers that her mother has died, she is devastated and visits her grave, where she encounters her brother Kashan.
 He blames her for their troubles, causing her to request a meeting with Zoofi, who narrates their family's dilemmas, including her forced marriage to Shakeel.
 Taban is enraged upon hearing this and alongside Zoofi, confronts Mujahid, who stands speechless against their anger.
 On her way home, Zoofi finds Shakeel waiting for her with accusations and he abuses her when she stands up to him, causing her to miscarry.
 Mujahid realizes his mistake and has Zoofi divorce Shakeel, bringing her back home and allowing her to resume studying.
 He also reconciles with Taban and Jazib and holds a family reunion.
 In the meantime, Maida is satisfied after being accepted by Riaz's children, and develops a happy relationship with Riaz himself.